Adversarial score matching and improved sampling for image generation: Consistent scaling of the noise

+The proof is presented in Appendix \ref{app:cas_good_proof}.
 Importantly, Proposition \ref{proof:2} holds no matter how many steps $L$ we take to decrease the noise geometrically.
-For ALS, $n_{\sigma}$ corresponds to the number of steps per level of noise, it plays a rather similar role in CAS: we simply dilate the geometric series of noise levels used during training by a factor of $n_\sigma$, such that $L_\text{sampling} = (L_\text{training} - 1) n_\sigma + 1$.
+For ALS, $n_{\sigma}$ corresponds to the number of steps per level of noise.
+It plays a similar role in CAS: we simply dilate the geometric series of noise levels used during training by a factor of $n_\sigma$, such that $L_\text{sampling} = (L_\text{training} - 1) n_\sigma + 1$.
 Note that the proposition only holds when the initial sample is a corrupted image ($i.e., ~~ \boldsymbol{x}_0 = \mathcal{I} + \sigma_0 \boldsymbol{z}_0$).
 However, by defining $\sigma_0$ as the maximum Euclidean distance between all pairs of training data points \citep{song2020improved}, the noise becomes in practice much greater than the true image; sampling with pure noise initialization ($i.e., ~~ \boldsymbol{x}_0 = \sigma_0\boldsymbol{z}_t$) becomes indistinguishable from sampling with data initialization.